marksie1988/pulsarr/commands/help.md

 ---
 layout: default
-title: Help
+title: Help Commands
 nav_order: 10
 ---

-# Help Command
+# Help Commands

 The help command displays all of the Cogs (modules) for this bot